 The MBI is in effect the indivisible “atom” of business value.

 An example of this is a “swimming pool MBI.”
-You can list all the conceivable features of a swimming pool—filter system, a diving board, slide, lights, robot cleaner, steps, concrete apron surrounding it, pool edge bar, etc.—and some non-functional features—shape, depth, length, width, color, etc.—and have an impressive list.
+You can list all the conceivable features of a swimming pool such as a filter system, a diving board, slide, lights, robot cleaner, steps, concrete apron surrounding it, pool edge bar, and some non-functional features such as shape, depth, length, width, color, have an impressive list.
 Do all of them have to be delivered in one big package though?

 If that can be identified and delivered, then everyone wins…the homeowner doesn’t have to save up as much money before starting their project (even if that money is just the down payment on the loan), they get to start using the pool sooner (another acceleration of value), and they might even be able to pay for the rest of the pool with future upgrades while enjoying their basic pool.

 This example shows several important things about MBIs:

 - MBIs are all about understanding the customer or other stakeholders.
 What will the stakeholder recognize as benefiting them?
 That is what we want to deliver to them; not some pieces they can’t use yet.
 For instance, shipping a homeowner a pool slide, by itself, before they have the pool built, is unlikely to make them happy.
 Indeed, accepting it means now they must try to find a place to store it.
 Extra work, no new benefit.
 An irritant.
 Like when your favorite software tool is updated, rearranging menues and adding options you don’t want.
 Making it harder to use what you already were happy with.

 - This same question can be asked about features: Will the stakeholder appreciate it if they were to receive feature X by itself…or some group of features that do not add up to usable value for them?